b00f/lilak/README.md

 # lilak, A Persian Dictionary for Hunspell based on Persian Morphology

 lilak is an open source project for generating Persian dictionary for [hunspell](https://github.com/hunspell/hunspell) spell checker.
 This dictionary is based on Persian morphology.
 In Persian language affixes can change the roll of a word in sentence.
-This project helps hunspell to predict the best form of compound words based morphological rules.
+This project helps hunspell to predict the best form of compound words based on morphological rules.

 ##Content